yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 `Population` represents the number of individuals living in a country.
 The distribution of population is unimodal and right-skewed.
-Because there are two extreme outliers in population, we will plot another graph of population without these two outliers below.
+Because there are two influential points in “population”, we will plot another graph of population without these two points below.

 ``` r